henrik/progress_bar/README.md

     …XXXXXXXXX...)
 97%

-You can provide empty-string values to e.g. remove `left` and `right` entirely.
+You can provide empty-string values to remove `left` and `right` entirely.

 ### `percent: false`

-Hides the percent shown after the bar:
+Hides the percent shown after the bar.

 ``` elixir
 ProgressBar.render(1, 1, percent: false)